Best Places to Run in London: 10 Scenic Routes for Every Distance

 Nearby parkrun:

-Greenwich parkrun takes place every Saturday at 9:00 AM.
+There is no parkrun inside Greenwich Park, but Charlton parkrun nearby takes place every Saturday at 9:00 AM.

 9. Clapham Common